MoeMyatThwe/Ecommerce/README.md

 ##Overview

-This repository contains the backend implementation of an E-Commerce platform, focusing on functionalities such as product reviews, favourite products management, and related stored procedures.
+This repository contains the backend implementation of an E-Commerce platform, focusing on functionalities such as product reviews, favourite products management,add to cart,checkout and related stored procedures.
 This README provides an overview of the project structure, functionalities, and usage instructions.

 ##Features Implemented
 Product Reviews